 Timings: Open for 24 Hours

 Milan has an array of world-class art museums in it and the lovely Pinacoteca di Brera is one among them.
-This is probably among best places to visit in Milan for art lovers.
-Housed in more than 40 rooms, the collection of Italian paintings are located upstairs from the Accademia di Belle Arti – a still-operating art school founded in 1776 by Maria Theresa of Austria.
-However, travelers can also stroll through the picturesque streets outside the museum, dine at the many restaurants, shop at the cute shops, and do much more.
+This is probably among best places to visit in Milan city centre for art lovers.
+Housed in more than 40 rooms, the collection of Italian paintings is located upstairs from the Accademia di Belle Arti – a still-operating art school founded in 1776 by Maria Theresa of Austria.
+However, travellers can also stroll through the picturesque streets outside the museum, dine at the many restaurants, shop at the cute shops, and do much more.

 Location: Via Brera, 28, 20121 Milano MI, Italy

 Timings: 8.30 AM to 7.15 PM, Mondays Closed

 Dating back to as far as the 12th century, Milan’s Navigli or the canals were constructed to facilitate the irrigation system.
 In the 1300s, the canal system was expanded for the transportation of goods which continued well till the 19th century.
 Travelers can enjoy a 55-minute cruise along the remaining Navigli Lombardi as it is considered to be one of the best places to visit in Milan.
 Tour boats depart from the point where the historic port of Darsena and the most important canal of Naviglio Grande meet.
 So, come here if you want to spend some time watching and indulging in performing art.

 Location: Grattacielo Pirelli, Via Fabio Filzi, 22, 20124 Milano MI, Italy